Thank you for your interest in joining America Reads and Counts at Duke!

 Is there a minimum weekly commitment?

 Yes.
 You must commit to tutoring at least 4 hours per week.
-You will also be required to submit reflection logs and attend at least one monthly meeting.
+You will also be required to submit reflection logs and attend at least one monthly meeting. *Note: this is a pre-pandemic requirement.
+We do not have a minimum hour requirement for virtual programming.*

 Do I need any special experience to qualify for this job?